2.2 Taxation and benefits

 Here we start to look in more detail at the deductions (for Income Tax and National Insurance in the UK) and additions (through benefit payments) that take us from gross to net income.
 (Note that for some people another possible deduction from gross income is contributions to their pension scheme: these schemes are discussed later in the course.)

 Income Tax is levied on almost all types of income, including paid employment.
 When it is collected via an employer it is often referred to as a ‘pay as you earn’ (PAYE) tax.
 Income Tax is paid on income received within a given tax year, from 6 April of one year to 5 April of the following year.
 Income Tax is the single largest source of government revenue.
-In 2014/15, Her Majesty’s Revenue & Customs (HMRC) collected £163 billion in Income Tax – close to a third of all government receipts (HMRC, 2016).
+In 2016/17, Her Majesty’s Revenue & Customs (HMRC), the government department responsible for collecting taxes, collected £176 billion in Income Tax – close to a third of all government receipts (ONS, 2017).

 - above this figure and up to £150,000 of taxable income, the rate is 40%